-George J. Geranios, MAI, joined Newmark Valuation & Advisory in 2017 and serves as a Senior Vice President in the company’s San Jose office.
+George J. Geranios, MAI, serves as a Senior Vice President in Newmark Valuation & Advisory’s San Jose office.
+As a Northern California team leader for the Litigation Support & Consulting specialty practice, he specializes in appraisals for tax appeals, condemnations, litigation and open space/land preservation.
 George is a 38-plus-year commercial real estate veteran with substantial expertise in the appraisal of income-producing properties, including office, industrial, retail, automobile dealerships and land.
 He also provides services for market rent and market sales transactions.

 – Northern California Gameball Award, Cushman & Wakefield, 2010

 – Northern California Achievement Award for the Top New Assignment, Cushman & Wakefield, 2004 (This assignment was the development of Santa Clara County’s master real estate plan.)

 – Northern California Service Excellence Award, Cushman & Wakefield, 1997